College of Charleston to hire Winthrop's Pat Kelsey as new men's basketball coach

 Kelsey's salary at Winthrop is $247,500 per year, so he will likely double that figure at College of Charleston.
 Former coach Earl Grant, hired by Boston College on March 15, was earning $651,000 per year.

-Aside from his success as a coach, Kelsey is noted for an impassioned speech he gave in 2012 after the Sandy Hook school shooting incident.
+Aside from his success as a coach, Kelsey is noted for an impassioned speech he gave in 2012 after the Sandy Hook school shooting incident in which 26 people were killed, including 20 children.

 "Parents, teachers, rabbis, priests, coaches, everybody needs to step up.
 This has to be a time for change," he said.